nuvolaris/nuvolaris/README.md

 We want to build a *complete* distribution of a serverless environment that is:

 - it is easy to install and manage
-- potentially runs in every Kubernetes, but it is tested against a set of supported distribuytions
+- potentially runs in every Kubernetes, but it is tested against a set of supported distributions
 - includes a number of integrated services

 This is the main differentiation from Apache OpenWHisk, as it only provides a basic engine for serverless.
 Our goals are described in our [**roadmap**](docs/ROADMAP.md) document to read about.